Jamie Petrowski: Tennessee Titans

+Petrowski played in one playoff game for the Titans during the 2007 season.

 Las Vegas Locomotives

 Petrowski was signed by the Las Vegas Locomotives of the United Football League on May 11, 2011.
 He appeared in 7 games for the Locomotives over two seasons, he had 11 receptions for 111 yards and 1 touchdown.
 The Locomotives finished the 2011 season as the UFL Runner-Up and won the 2012 UFL title.